stackhawk/stackhawk-orb/README.md

 To use this Orb, you must have a StackHawk API key.
 [Sign up](https://stackhawk.com) to get yours.

 ## Configure HawkScan
-To start scanning your application, create a `stackhawk.yml` configuration file in your application source repository.
+To scan your application, you will need a `stackhawk.yml` configuration file in your application source repository.
 [Read the docs](https://docs.stackhawk.com/) for more details.

+## KAAKAWW!
+That is all.